 Traditional Dresses of Meghalaya For Women

-Garo TribeThe clothes worn by the Garo tribe varies on the basis of the place of residence of the people.
-Women who belong to faraway villages of Garo hills wear eking which is a small cloth worn around the waist.
-Garo women who stay in either densely populated or crowded places wear long dresses which are made up of cotton.
-The women belonging to this tribe wear a blouse along with a hand made lungi called Dakmanda, which is wrapped around the waist.
-The Dakmanda possesses broad borders around 6 to 10 inches thick with floral patterns adorned on them.
+Garo TribeThe dresses of Meghalaya worn by the Garo tribe vary depending on the basis of the place of residence of the people.
+Women who belong to faraway villages of Garo hills wear an eking, a small cloth worn around the waist.
+Garo women who stay in either densely populated or crowded places wear long dresses that are made from cotton.
+The women belonging to this tribe wear a blouse along with a handmade lungi called Dakmanda, which is wrapped around the waist.

-The females of the tribe wear a cape like cloth made up of Assam muga silk.
-The men and women belonging to the Jaintia tribe dress up in ostentatious and splendid costumes during festivals.
-The women accessorise their costumes with silver and gold ornaments.
-Kynjri Ksiar is a unique gold pendant which is adorned by the women belonging to the Khasi and Jaintia tribes.
+The women of the Jaintia tribe cover their heads with chequered cloth garment known as a Kyrshah during the post-harvest season.
+They drape their bodies with a velvet blouse and an ankle length sarong known as a Thoh Khyrwang.
+The men and women of the Jaintia tribe dress up in their finest and most splendid costumes during the festival seasons.
+The women accessorize their costumes with silver and gold ornaments.
+Kynjri Ksiar is a unique gold pendant that is adorned by the women belonging to both the Khasi and Jaintia tribes.

 Men of the Garo tribe wear a loincloth as part of their traditional dress.
 The men of the Khasi Tribe wear a long, unstitched cloth around their waist.
 During the festival of Ka Shad Suk Mynsie, male dancers wear a beautiful turban made of silk alongside a gold or silver semi-circular plate around the neck.
 During the dancing rituals of Ka Pom-Blang Nongkrem festivities, the men of the tribe carry a sword in one hand.